 However, this doesn’t rule out the possibility of helping out an older dog who may be looking for a forever home.

-In those cases, a Corgi Shih Tzu mix’s natural temperament and size may make them a great fit for your family.
+In those cases, this mix’s natural temperament and size may make them a great fit for your family.

 Be prepared for more vet visits and monitoring if you decide to go this route.